SSolheim2000/Flutter_Arrays/README.md

   vWord =  Home.vData[0][0]; // This will return Airplane.
 ```
 # Notes
-I used "static" so my variable would be accessable throughout my code.
+I used "static" so my variable would be accesible throughout my code.
 My variables were housed in a module called "Home", so you'll note that they are called with Home.variablename.